 Speciality: Trauma and Orthopaedic Surgery

-Trauma and Orthopaedics training in the East of Scotland Deanery is led by Programme Director Mr Donald Campbell, who is an examiner for the JCIE FRCS T&O exam.
-The East of Scotland Deanery is based at Ninewells Hospital and Medical School, a level 2 trauma centre.
-Our Deanery Trauma and Orthopaedic training has posts in NHS Tayside; Ninewells Hospital and Medical School, Perth Royal Infirmary, Stracathro Hospital in Brechin and two trainees are allocated every year for the excellent rotation in NHS Highland based in Raigmore Hospital Inverness with the 11 Consultants covering sub specialty interests.
-There are outreach clinics in Perthshire, Angus (Tayside) and the Highlands (Inverness rotation post).
+Trauma and Orthopaedic training in the East of Scotland Deanery is led by Programme Director Mr Simon Johnson, who is an examiner for the JCIE FRCS T&O exam.
+The East of Scotland Deanery is based at Ninewells Hospital and Medical School, a level 2 trauma centre in Dundee.
+We have further attachments within NHS Tayside in Perth Royal Infirmary and Stracathro Hospital in Brechin.
+Two trainees are allocated every year to the excellent rotation in NHS Highland based in Raigmore Hospital Inverness with outreach clinics in Fort William and Sutherland.

-The Tayside Region has a complement of 21 consultants, all with sub specialist interest development.
-These include lower limb arthroplasty and revision arthroplasty, knee soft tissue reconstruction, foot and ankle, limb deformity/reconstruction, spine, paediatrics orthopaedics, and upper limb surgery.
-The upper limb component is augmented by an attachment with the plastic surgery department with separate hands on call for this 6 month to achieve the required exposure to flexor tendon repair and hand soft tissue trauma.
-We only have 15 national training numbered posts which allow more personal and informal support for the trainee and an excellent logbook numbers of operative cases.
+The Tayside Region has a complement of 18 consultants, all with sub specialist interests.
+These include lower limb arthroplasty and revision arthroplasty, knee soft tissue reconstruction, foot and ankle, limb deformity/reconstruction, spine, paediatric orthopaedics, and upper limb and hand surgery.
+We have 15 national training number posts, which allow signifcant personal and informal support for the trainees and excellent logbook numbers of operative cases.
+NHS Highland has 11 consultants covering the majority of subspecialty interests.

-In addition to this, each Registrar will have on average half a day free in their working programme dedicated to research and audit.
+Each trainee will have on average half a day in their weekly programme dedicated to research and audit.
 They will be expected to submit a unique piece of research or audit annually to the TORC (Tayside Orthopaedic Research Club) meeting.
-To support this research activity there is an outstanding research facility on site in Ninewells Hospital in the University run IMAR (Institute for Motion and Research Analysis) headed by Prof Abboud www.orthopaedics.dundee.ac.uk.
-There are options to do further degrees such as M.D. or Ph.D. or Fellowships and Higher degrees in Medical Education available and get involved with undergraduate Medical School work if interested.
+To support this research activity, there is an outstanding University department on site in Ninewells Hospital which includes the IMAR (Institute for Motion and Research Analysis).
+Mr Jariwala is the head of the University department and encourages trainees to consider further degrees such as M.D. or Ph.D.

 Ninewells Hospital, Dundee, Perth Royal Infirmary, Raigmore Hospital, Inverness, Stracathro Hospital, Angus